What the cleaning experience is like and how clean our teeth felt after brushing.

 If you want the travel case, you’ll be looking at £55-65 compared to the £109.99 retail price.

-Brush heads do negatively impact ownership costs.
-At around £7 each, The 4100 Series (without the case) will cost around £132 to own over 3 years.
+It's worth noting that replacement brush heads contribute to the long-term ownership costs.
+At around £5 each, The 4100 Series (without the case) will cost around £105 to own over 3 years.

-An industry average 2 year warranty against defects and workmanship is provided.
-Unfortunately, no parts on the brush are designed to be user serviceable thus, should it fail, in most cases, they will send you a new brush.
+Unfortunately, no parts on the brush are designed to be user serviceable thus, should it fail, in most cases they will send you a new brush.

 With a need to move to more sustainable approaches the lack of repairability is disappointing.

-Philips exclude a 2 pin power adapter citing the environmental benefits.
+Philips exclude a 2 pin power adapter from the box contents, citing the environmental benefits.
 This is good, but feels somewhat silly when the handle and charging stand still come wrapped unnecessarily in plastic.

 The paper based packaging is recyclable and the box is relatively small all things considered.